 UGC NET Eligibility 2026: FAQs

 Ans.
-No, candidates in the unreserved category must secure at least 55% marks, while those in the OBC (Non-Creamy Layer), SC, ST, and PwD categories are required to score a minimum of 50%.
+No, general candidates must secure at least 55% marks, while OBC (Non-Creamy Layer), SC, ST, and PwD candidates are required to score a minimum of 50% in their Master's degree.

 Ans.
-There is no maximum age limit for applicants appearing for the Assistant Professor category in the UGC NET exam.
+There is no upper age limit for appearing in the UGC NET exam when applying solely for the Assistant Professor position.